nLab

 There is a general abstract definition of limits in terms of representable functors, which we describe now.
 This reproduces the more concrete and maybe more familiar description in terms of universal cones, which is described further below.

-Let in the following D be a small category and Set the category of sets (possibly realized as the category USet of U-small sets with respect to a given Grothendieck universe.)
+Let in the following DD be a small category and Set the category of sets (possibly realized as the category USetU Set of UU-small sets with respect to a given Grothendieck universe.)

-Limit of a Set-valued functors
+Limit of a Set-valued functor

-The limit of a Set-valued functor F:D opSet is the hom-set
+The limit of a Set-valued functor F:D opSetF : D^{op} \to Set is the hom-set

-limF:=Hom [D op,Set](pt,F)Setlim F := Hom_{[D^{op}, Set]}(pt, F) \in Set
+limFHom [D op,Set](pt,F)Set lim F \coloneqq Hom_{[D^{op}, Set]}(pt, F) \in Set

-in the functor category [D op,Set] (the presheaf category), where
+in the functor category [D op,Set][D^{op}, Set] (the presheaf category), where

-pt:D opSetpt : D^{op} \to Set
+pt:D opSet pt : D^{op} \to Set

-pt:d{*}pt : d \mapsto \{*\}
+pt:d{*} pt : d \mapsto \{*\}

 is the functor constant on the point, i.e. the terminal diagram.

-The set limF is equivalently called
+The set limFlim F is equivalently called

-The set limF can be equivalently expressed as an equalizer of a product, explicitly:
+The set limFlim F can be equivalently expressed as an equalizer of a product, explicitly:

-limF{(x d) dD dDF(d)(d iαd j)D:F(α)(x d j)=x d i}lim F \simeq \left\lbrace (x_d)_{d \in D} \in \prod_{d \in D} F(d) | \forall (d_i \stackrel{\alpha}{\to} d_j) \in D : F(\alpha)(x_{d_j}) = x_{d_i} \right\rbrace
+limF{(x d) dD dDF(d)|(d iαd j)D:F(α)(x d j)=x d i} lim F \simeq \left\lbrace (x_d)_{d \in D} \in \prod_{d \in D} F(d) | \forall (d_i \stackrel{\alpha}{\to} d_j) \in D : F(\alpha)(x_{d_j}) = x_{d_i} \right\rbrace

 In particular, the limit of a set-valued functor always exists.

-Hom Set(S,limF)limHom Set(S,F()),Hom_{Set}(S, lim F) \simeq \lim Hom_{Set}(S, F(-)) \,,
+Hom Set(S,limF)limHom Set(S,F()), Hom_{Set}(S, lim F) \simeq \lim Hom_{Set}(S, F(-)) \,,

 Limit of a functor with values in an arbitrary category

-The above formula generalizes straightforwardly to a notion of limit for functors F:D opC for C an arbitrary category if we take the object ”limF” to be a presheaf on C. The true limF is then, if it exists, the object of C representing this presheaf.
+The above formula generalizes straightforwardly to a notion of limit for functors F:D opCF : D^{op} \to C for CC an arbitrary category if we construct a certain presheaf on CC which we will call lim^F\hat \lim F. The actual limit limFlim F is then, if it exists, the object of CC representing this presheaf.

-or, suppressing the subscripts for readability:
+for all cCc \in C, or suppressing the subscripts for readability:

-(lim^F)(c)=Hom(pt,Hom(c,F()).(\hat lim F)(c) = Hom(pt , Hom(c,F(-)) \,.
+(lim^F)(c)=Hom(pt,Hom(c,F())). (\hat lim F)(c) = Hom(pt , Hom(c,F(-))) \,.

-So also the presheaf-valued limit always exist.
-If this presheaf is representable by an object limF of F, then this is the limit of F:
+The presheaf-valued limit always exists; iff this presheaf is representable by an object limF\lim F of CC, then this is the limit of FF:

-Hom(c,limF)Hom(pt,Hom(c,F())).Hom(c, \lim F) \simeq Hom(pt, Hom(c,F(-))) \,.
+Hom(c,limF)Hom(pt,Hom(c,F())).
+Hom(c, \lim F) \simeq Hom(pt, Hom(c,F(-))) \,.

 Generalization to weighted limits